Alfresco/alfresco-ng2-components/docs/process-services-cloud/components/form-cloud.component.md

 #### Enabling fullscreen display for the form

 Provide a `displayModeConfiguration` array object containing the fullscreen configuration.
-You can use the configuration provided in the [`CloudFormRenderingService`](../../../lib/process-services-cloud/src/lib/form/components/cloud-form-rendering.service.ts) as a static member `CloudFormRenderingService.IMPLEMENTED_DISPLAY_MODE_CONFIGURATIONS`, or configure your own if you want to customise the options for the fullscreen display mode.
+You can use the configuration provided in the [`DisplayModeService`](../../../lib/process-services-cloud/src/lib/form/services/display-mode.service.ts) as a static member `DisplayModeService.IMPLEMENTED_DISPLAY_MODE_CONFIGURATIONS`, or configure your own if you want to customise the options for the fullscreen display mode.

 **MyView.component.html**